We take a peek at the lineup as Scotland's National Book Town prepares to celebrate the event's 20th anniversary

 The big birthday year is a good time to reflect on Wigtown's successful reinvention, especially in two decades that have seen the internet revolution and the rise of online giants like Amazon.
 'I think that the people who first set up and championed the Book Town always tried to bring Wigtown with them,' says Turpin.
 They did this by working with bookshops, venues, accommodation providers and the community (there are now around 100 volunteers who help out during the festival and throughout the year) to try and create an organic change that was always respectful and celebratory of the town's history.

 Now more than ever, the town, its stories and its heritage are front and centre in the festival's programme; and of course, in this anniversary year, there are plenty of opportunities for a good knees up – and rightly so.

 An established and celebrated feature in the Scottish literary calendar attracting many big names.
 For ten days Scotland’s National Book Town buzzes with book events as well as theatre, music and site-specific events in quirky venues.
-A dedicated Children's Garden hosts events for younger readers.
-The 2019 programme is…
+The 2020 event will now take place online and will feature two main themes: Resilience…